 My friends and I stopped at the Suzhou Silk Factory to learn about the process of how China’s famous silk products are produced.
-The experience was eye-opening for somebody like myself who came in knowing very little about the manufacturing process of clothing.
-I never would have guessed what an intricate and time consuming operation making silk items is.
+The experience was eye-opening for somebody like me who came in knowing very little about the manufacturing process of clothing.
+I never would have guessed what an intricate and time-consuming operation making silk items is.
 It is no wonder silk is so expensive!

 We began our tour with an introduction to the mulberry plant which is basically the only thing a silkworm eats as it prepares for metamorphosis.
 We were given the chance to walk up to a large pen full of silkworms and mulberry leaves.
 Our tour guide told us we could touch, feel, and hold the silkworms if we’d like.
 At first, I was hesitant but I did try picking up a few.
 They were so clingy!

 The farmers continuously feed the silkworms mulberry leaves until each worm is nice and chunky.
 Then they are placed on long sticks that provide them with plenty of space to build a silk cocoon.
 Each silkworm’s cocoon is made up of one extremely long thread of continuous silk.
 In some cases, two silkworms may intertwine their cocoons.
 When this happens, the silk is used for stuffing comforters and pillowcases since untangling the two threads would be nearly impossible.

 Our tour guide explained to us that silk was first discovered when an empress was sitting under a mulberry tree with a cup of tea and a silkworm cocoon fell into her cup.
 One of her servants reached into the cup to fish out the cocoon but ended up pulling out a long thread for several minutes.
 It was never-ending!
 They say this is how silk was discovered!